Ash-Bash/Nodejs-Account-System/README.md

 # Nodejs Account System

-This project demonstrates how a user account system may work using NodeJs
+This project demonstrate how a user account system may work using NodeJs, which this project was created by me (Ashley Chapman)

 ### Dependances